RobinPeensVelocity/desktop-application-for-windows/desktop-application-for-windows/windows/getting-started/installation-and-updates.md

 Go to your Account menu on the top toolbar![](../../../.gitbook/assets/image%20%2819%29.png):

-Select 'Change password' to change your password used to login to the TraderEvolution App.
+Select 'Change password' to change your password used to login to the VelocityTrader App.

 ![](../../../.gitbook/assets/image.png)